Diffusive limit approximation of pure-jump optimal stochastic control problems: Introduction

 In Section \ref{sec: diffusive limit}, we verify that the above intuition is correct.
 Unlike \cite{fleming1989existence}, we do not simply rely on the stability of viscosity solutions.
-We neither rely on the weak converge of the underlying process.
-The reason is that it does not give access to the convergence speed in optimal control problems.
-Instead, we study directly the regularity of the solution to \eqref{eq: HJB diffusion intro}.
-Thanks to its vanishing terminal condition (otherwise it should be assumed smooth enough), we show that $\partial^{2}_{xx}\bar V$ is uniformly $\beta$-H\"older in space, for some $\beta\in (0,1]$, whenever the coefficients are uniformly Lipschitz in space and under a uniform ellipticity condition.
-This allows us to pass from \eqref{eq: HJB diffusion intro} to \eqref{eq: pde integro intro} up to an error term of order $\epsilon^{\frac{\beta}2}$, and therefore provides the required convergence rate.
-In general it can not be improved.
+Neither do we rely on the weak convergence of the underlying process.
+The reason is that weak convergence does not give access to the convergence speed in optimal control problems.
+Instead, we directly study the regularity of the solution to \eqref{eq: HJB diffusion intro}.
+Thanks to its vanishing terminal condition (otherwise it should be assumed smooth enough), we show that $\partial^{2}_{xx}\bar V$ is uniformly $\beta$-H\"older in space, for some $\beta\in (0,1]$, whenever the coefficients of \eqref{eq: HJB diffusion intro} are uniformly Lipschitz in space and under a uniform ellipticity condition.
+By a second order Taylor expansion, this allows us to pass from \eqref{eq: HJB diffusion intro} to \eqref{eq: pde integro intro} up to an error term of order $\epsilon^{\frac{\beta}2}$, and therefore provides the required convergence rate.
+In general this rate \lc{cannot} be improved.
 As a by-product, we obtain an easy way to construct an $\epsilon^{\frac{\beta}{2}}$-optimal control for the original pure-jump control problem.
 We then study the limit $\epsilon^{-\frac{\beta}{2}}(V-\bar V)$ as $\epsilon\to 0$.
 Under mild assumptions, we show that it solves a (possibly non-linear) PDE.
 This provides a first error correction term.
-The later can be generalised upon existence to a system of non-linear PDEs to achieve higher orders of convergence.
+To achieve higher orders of convergence, this approach can be generalised to a system of non-linear PDEs, upon its existence.

 As an example of application, we consider in Section \ref{sec: exemple auction} a simplified repeated online auction bidding problem, where a buyer seeks to maximise his profit when facing both competition and a seller who adapts his price to incoming bids.
-Even for values of $\epsilon$ {of} $8$ to $10$ orders of magnitude larger than in reality, the numerical resolution of \eqref{eq: pde integro intro} was up to $6$ times slower than the resolution of the diffusive limite PDE.
+Our numerical experiments show that our approximation permits a considerable gain in computation time.

+For ease of exposition, we shall restrict to situations where the controlled process is of dimension one.
+This fact will be used explicitly only to derive our regularity results in Section \ref{subsec: regul bar V}.
+Similar results can be obtained in higher dimension, by using standard regularity results for parabolic partial differential equations, see e.g.~\cite{lieberman1996second,ladyzhenska1988linear}.